NASA-PDS/pds-api/_sources/search-api-user-guide/endpoints.rst.txt

 The main use cases, to search, crawl products or resolve a product identifier are given in the following sections.

-Search products
+Search Products
 ----------------

-Request example
+Request Example
 ~~~~~~~~~~~~~~~~~~~~

-Search for the 10 first collections which processing level is "Raw":
+Search for the 10 latest collections which processing level is "Raw":

 .. code-block:: bash
    :substitutions: